 Child & Adolescent Psychiatry Residency Program

-The Division of Child and Adolescent Psychiatry at the University of Michigan Health System has long been recognized as one of the nation’s foremost programs for training leaders in the field.
+The Child and Adolescent Psychiatry at the University of Michigan Health System has long been recognized as one of the nation’s foremost programs for training leaders in the field.
 Its rigorous yet flexible course of training produces clinicians with outstanding skills in diagnostic assessment, empirically-based psychotherapies, somatic treatment, and consultation.
-The Division also enthusiastically supports residents interested in academic careers, research, and medical education, through faculty actively engaged in diverse research and scholarly activities.
+The section also enthusiastically supports residents interested in academic careers, research, and medical education, through faculty actively engaged in diverse research and scholarly activities.
 Child psychiatry residents may enroll in a research training track that merges research and clinical training.

 Who Should Consider Training in Child/Adolescent Psychiatry?

 Child psychiatry training is valuable not only for physicians who have decided upon a career working with children, but also for psychiatrists who demand a fuller appreciation of behavior and psychopathology from longitudinal and developmental perspectives.
 Many important psychiatric disorders, including behavior disorders and pervasive developmental disorders, begin in childhood.
 Other disorders commonly viewed as the domain of adult psychiatry, including schizophrenia and bipolar disorder, typically crystallize in adolescence or early adulthood, with early signs sometimes evident in infancy.
 Psychosocial adversity in early life reverberates through the lifespan and most theories of personality development emphasize early developmental influences and predispositions.